thibaut-neoledge/azure-docs.fr-fr/articles/azure-portal/azure-portal-dashboards.md

 <properties
-   pageTitle="Tableaux de bord du portail Azure | Microsoft Azure" description="Cet article vous explique comment créer et modifier des tableaux de bord dans le portail Azure." services="azure-portal" documentationCenter="" authors="sewatson"
+   pageTitle="Azure portal dashboards | Microsoft Azure"
+   description="This article explains how to create and edit dashboards in the Azure portal." services="azure-portal" documentationCenter="" authors="sewatson"